Sitecore/jss/packages/sitecore-jss-dev-tools/README.md

-# Sitecore JavaScript Services developer tools
+# Sitecore JavaScript Rendering SDK Developer Tools

 This module is provided as a part of Sitecore JavaScript Services.
 It contains developer tooling, such as development proxies and deployment scripts.